-The CATABUS is nothing short of a life saver for many here at Penn State, especially for those living in houses and apartments for rent in State College, PA near campus.
+The CATABUS is nothing short of a life saver for many here at Penn State, especially for those living in apartments near Penn State.
 Whether it helps you get to class, the Nittany Mall, or to your apartment safely after a night out, you can always count on the CATABUS to take you where you need to go.

 Tips for Navigating the CATABUS System: